I raised the following important issues for Buyers and Sellers to consider in a recent article in a newspaper.

 - Clear title on settlement – it is the vendor’s responsibility to provide a clear and unencumbered title to the purchaser in return for the purchase price.

 The matters discussed above will require further legal consideration specific to your individual circumstance.
-It is imperative that all prospective sellers seek appropriate legal advice.
+It is imperative that all prospective buyers and sellers seek appropriate legal advice.

 All the best with your next property venture!